User Customizable and Robust Geo-Indistinguishability for Location Privacy

+i.e., minimize the expected estimation error of moving distance using the matrix $\mathbf{Z}^0$ to all the target locations.
+Once $\mathbf{Z}^{0}$ is generated, it will be delivered to the user and they are allowed to customize $\mathbf{Z}^{0}$ based on evaluation of \textit{User\_Preferences} (Section \ref{subsect:pruning}) and selection of the desired granularity level (Section \ref{sect:precisionreduction}).

+While customizing, users select to remove certain number of locations from the obfuscation range and this results in a pruning of the matrix.
 Note that, after $\mathbf{Z}^{0}$ is pruned, the new matrix might no longer satisfy the Geo-I constraints in Equ. (\ref{equ:Geo-Ind1}) (the details of matrix pruning will be introduced in Section \ref{subsect:pruning}).
-Intuitively, to avoid this potential privacy issue, we need to preserve more privacy budget when formulating the $\epsilon$-Geo-Ind constraints, and generate a more ``robust'' matrix that allows users to prune up to a certain number of locations in the matrix without violating Geo-I. The details of generating such robust matrix will be given in Section \ref{subsec:robustmatrix}.
+Intuitively, to avoid this potential privacy issue, we need to reserve more privacy budget when formulating the $\epsilon$-Geo-Ind constraints, and generate a more \emph{robust} matrix that allows users to remove up to a certain number of locations in the matrix without violating Geo-I. The details of generating such robust matrix will be given in Section \ref{subsec:robustmatrix}.